 Girardi brought Rafael Soriano in to pitch the 8th.
 Big mistake.
 By all rights, Nova should still have been on the mound: He'd thrown only 92 pitches in 6 1/3, 54 of them for strikes.
 (Floyd threw only 102 in 8-plus.)
 At the very least, Robertson should have been allowed to continue throwing well.
 Or, if Joe really wanted a reliever, he could have called on Joba Chamberlain.
 But I never saw Joba in the pen (and I had a pretty good view of the Yankee bullpen).
 Is he hurt?
 Not that I've heard.

 Soriano had nothing.
 Absolutely nothing.
-He got the first out, barely, as Alexei Ramirez swung at bad pitches.
-Then Soriano hit Carlos Quentin, which, in this situation, would have been a bad thing to do accidentally and a moronic thing to do if intentional.
+He got the 1st out, barely, as Alexei Ramirez swung at bad pitches.
+Then Soriano hit Carlos Quentin, which, in this situation, would have been a bad thing to do accidentally, and a moronic thing to do if intentional.

 This turned out to be the key moment of the game, and not just for its immediate after-effect, because of who replaced him as a pinch-runner: A player I'd never heard of, Brent Lillibridge, a 27-year-old kid from the Seattle area, who debuted with the Atlanta Braves in 2008, went to the White Sox the next season, has been multi-positional but has played 2nd base more than anything else, and, thus far, has never had more than 112 plate appearances in a season.
 A utility player.